ordavidov/ocl_lab/docs/ocl_lab.md

 ## Docker

 You have the option to run OCL Lab in [Docker](https://www.docker.com/).
-This will allow you to run our lab locally without the hastle of setting up your environment.
+This will allow you to run our lab locally without the hastle of setting up your own environment.
 If you haven't already, install the Docker Desktop [here](https://www.docker.com/get-started/).

 First, clone the `ocl_lab` repo.
 From the command line, run
 ```